 Turnip greens can be used as a replacement for kale or spinach in most recipes.

-Summary Turnip greens come from the greens of a turnip plant and are considered a cruciferous vegetable.
-Studies have found that they may decrease stress in your body and reduce your risk of heart disease, cancer, inflammation and atherosclerosis.
+Turnip greens are the leaves of the turnip plant and are considered a cruciferous vegetable.
+Studies have found that they may decrease stress in your body and reduce your risk of heart disease, cancer and inflammation.

 Leafy green vegetables are packed with important and powerful nutrients that are critical for good health.